mathwhiz1212/proxmox-notes/network-configuration.md

 `reboot` of the node is your friend.

-`ip a` lets you see all the network interfaces and their status `LOWER_UP` is what you want for interfaces that are plugged in and/or virtual interfaces that are supposed to be in use.
+`ip a` lets you see all the network interfaces and their status. `LOWER_UP` is what you want for interfaces that are plugged in and/or virtual interfaces that are supposed to be in use.

 `ping -I mgmt [IP]` allows you to ping an IP address using the `mgmt` interface specifically.